The Noncount Noun

 Chairs = count noun; furniture = noncount noun.

-When Mrs. Russell postponed the date of the research paper, smiles lit up the faces of her students, filling the room with happiness.
+When Professor Russell postponed the date of the research paper, smiles lit up the faces of her students, filling the room with their happiness.

 Smiles = count noun; happiness = noncount noun.

-Because the beautiful Josephine will help Pablo with his calculus assignments, he never minds the homework from Dr. Ribley's class.
+Because the beautiful Josephine will help Pablo with his calculus assignments, he never minds the homework from Professor Ribley's class.

 Assignments = count noun; homework = noncount noun.